The compression body graph has infinite diameter: Train tracks

-If a component of $\calF \setminus R_0$ has no face rectangles, then it is a union of $b$-edge rectangles and vertex rectangles.
-Let $\calB$ be the union of the vertex rectangles and the $b$-rectangles, which is a regular neighbourhood of $b$.
-The intersection $\calB \setminus R_0$ consists of a subset of the vertex rectangles, and so $\calB \setminus R_0$ is a union of rectangles with disjoint closures.
-We will refer to the components of $\calB \setminus R_0$ as $b$-strips.
-Each $b$-strip is a rectangle whose boundary consists of four edges, two parallel to $a$, and contained in $\partial R_0$, and the other two parallel to $b$, and parallel properly embedded arcs in the complement of $R_0$.
-We say two $b$-strips are \emph{parallel} if their $b$-parallel edges are parallel arcs in the complement $S \setminus R_0$.
+If a component of $\calF_i \setminus R^+_i$ has no face rectangles, then it is a union of $b$-edge rectangles and vertex rectangles.
+Let $\calB$ be the union of the vertex rectangles and the $b$-rectangles; so $\calB$ is a regular neighbourhood of $b$.
+The intersection $\calB \cap R^+_i$ consists of a subset of the vertex rectangles.
+Thus $\calB \setminus R^+_i$ is a union of rectangles with disjoint closures.
+We will refer to the components of $\calB \setminus R^+_i$ as \emph{$b$-strips}.
+Each $b$-strip is a rectangle whose boundary consists of four edges: two parallel to $a$, and contained in $\partial R^+_i$, and the other two parallel to $b$, and parallel to properly embedded arcs in the complement of $R^+_i$.
+We say two $b$-strips are \emph{parallel} if their $b$-parallel edges cobound a rectangle in $S \setminus R^+_i$.

-We say two face rectangles are \emph{horizontally adjacent} if they border a common $b$-rectangle.
-We say two face rectangles are \emph{vertically adjacent} if they border a common $a$-rectangle not in $R_0$.
+We say two face rectangles are \emph{vertically adjacent} if they border a common $a$-rectangle not in $R^+_i$.
 We say a maximal collection of vertically adjacent rectangles, together with the $a$-rectangles between them, is a \emph{face strip}.
-A face strip is a rectangle whose boundary consists of four edges, two parallel to $a$ and contained in $\partial R_0$, and two parallel to $b$, and are properly embedded parallel arcs in the complement of $R_0$.
-We say two face strips are \emph{parallel} if the $b$-parallel edges are parallel arcs in the complement of $R_0$.
+A face strip is a rectangle whose boundary consists of four edges, two parallel to $a$ and contained in $\partial R^+_i$, and two parallel to $b$, and are properly embedded parallel arcs in the complement of $R^+_i$.
+We say two face strips are \emph{parallel} if the $b$-parallel edges are parallel arcs in the complement of $R^+_i$.

-We say a face strip is parallel to a $b$-strip if their $b$-parallel edges are parallel as arcs in the complement of $R_0$.
+We say a face strip is \emph{parallel} to a $b$-strip if their $b$-parallel edges cobound a rectangle in $S \setminus R^+_i$.
 We observe that a face strip is adjacent to two $b$-strips, one on each side, and all three strips are parallel to each other.

-A component of $\calF_i \setminus R_0$ which contains a face rectangle is a union of face strips and $b$-strips.
+A component of $\calF_i \setminus R^+_i$ which contains a face rectangle is a union of face strips and $b$-strips.
 Each pair of face strips is separated by a $b$-strip, and the observation in the paragraph above ensures that all of the strips are parallel.